 Living & Working in Mönchengladbach

 Mönchengladbach’s got what it takes: with a population of over 270,000, Mönchengladbach is the largest city between the Rhine and Maas rivers.
-For many, it is much more than just a city – it is where they belong.
-Some have always lived here, while others have only recently made Mönchengladbach their home.
 And it is the people with their lively spirit and their deep-rooted community life who make the city what it is.
+Mönchengladbach is rejuvenating itself through building; the structural changes are in full swing.
+Whereas the city used to be largely a textile industry location, it now hosts a colourful and healthy mix of industries.

 You can’t go wrong with Mönchengladbach: so much is within easy reach – the Ruhr region, the metropolitan areas of Düsseldorf and Cologne, Aachen and the neighbouring Benelux countries.
 The location creates quality of life – in the heart of the Lower Rhine, an ancient natural and cultural landscape.
 The “green city” has gardens and parks, grand houses and moated castles, as well as countryside with its own unique charm.

 The city is one of Europe’s major study centres for the next generation of textile engineers.
 Mönchengladbach has always been a hallmark of the textile and clothing industry, the Textile Academy is one of Europe’s foremost.
+One particular highlight of the building is the textile façade – unique, innovative and high-performance.
 The textile industry in North Rhine-Westphalia is breaking new ground with a vocational training and professional development program that is unique.
-All specialisms have been brought together at a single location in the new 9,000 m² Textile Academy.
-Vocational trainees and students have easy access to extensive knowledge, which also encourages interdisciplinary exchange.
-One particular highlight of the building is the textile façade – unique, innovative and high-performance (see picture below).

 Education starts at an early age, and Mönchengladbach has an extensive network of schools and childcare facilities, an adult education centre as well as institutions such as the MGconnect Stiftung (a foundation) to support young people transitioning from school to their professional career or vocational training.